- Medical tests which will require at least one full day at the hospital.

 In the unlikely event that a kidney donor experiences post-surgical complications (e.g. hernia, etc.) related to kidney donation, the medical costs should be paid for by the recipient's medical insurance.
 Sometimes insurance companies avoid paying these costs by limiting the time period that they will pay for donor complications, and sometimes they ask the donor for a co-payment for donor complications.
 While these instances are very rare, they do happen.
-Through the NKR's Donor Protection Program, we ensure that any donor who participates in an NKR swap is never asked to pay (either directly or through their health insurance) for a post-surgical complication that is a result of their kidney donation.
+Through the NKR's Donor Protection Program, we ensure that any donor who participates in an NKR swap is never asked to pay for a post-surgical complication that is a result of their kidney donation.
 Member Centers that opt into NKR’s Donor Protection Program agree to either cover all uncovered donor complications for NKR donors that undergo donor surgery at the Member Center's Hospital, or the Member Center is charged a fee that is added to the NKR Donor Protection Fund that is used to pay for NKR donor complications.
 If you have an uncovered complication related to your kidney donation in an NKR swap, please speak to the transplant program that performed your surgery so that we can ensure that you are not asked to pay for any costs related to the complication.

 Generally most employers and insurance companies are supportive of living kidney donation.
 Some employers (e.g. the Federal Government, the National Kidney Registry, etc.) offer paid leave to employees that donate a kidney.
 However, we have seen situations where employers are not so supportive.
 In one situation, the NKR was instrumental in winning a wrongful termination case when a donor involved in an NKR living swap was fired for taking time off work to donate.
 We also understand that some donors, after they donate, lose their health insurance or see health insurance premium increases due to donating a kidney.
 These cases are very rare, but are wrong.
 If you donate your kidney as a part of an NKR swap and are wrongfully terminated, see a rise in insurance premiums, or lose your health insurance as a result of your donation, the NKR will stand behind you and our legal counsel will advocate on your behalf.